523: Regional Planning

 Mullin, Megan.
 2009.
 Governing the Tap : Special District Governance and the New Local Politics of Water.
 Cambridge, MA, USA: MIT Press.
 (Ch.
 1) [ebrary]

-(c) One argument made by some ecoregionalists is that a region should live within its means (e.g., minimize imports of natural resources into the region).
+(c) One argument made by some ecoregionalists is that a region should live within its means (e.g., minimize imports/exports of natural resources across regional boundaries).
 Examine the logic of this argument (made either implicitly or explicitly in the readings).
 How might this argument vary for different kinds of natural resources (e.g., water, energy, food)?

 Background readings and links: [links to be updated]